ajays20078/eseries-stk/README.md

 ### Requirements

 It is recommended to have SSH keys setup prior to installation.
-Package installers (apt,yum etc...) need to be configured.
+Package installers (apt, yum, etc...) need to be configured.

 ### To docker or not to docker?
 #### To use the docker workflow: